hayasix/dayly/README.rst

 Settings
 ========

-Place a text file named ``.dayly`` in your home directory.
+Create a text file named ``.dayly`` in your home directory.
 This file should be comply with ordinary ``.ini`` format.
 You can change the location and the name of ``.dayly`` later by option.